shftan/shftan.github.io/index.md

         </div>

         <div class="span8">
-                <p>I recently defended my dissertation and will be starting as a research scientist at Facebook.
+                <p>I recently defended my dissertation and started as a research scientist at Facebook.
 I received my PhD from <a href="https://stat.cornell.edu/">Cornell Statistics</a>, where I was advised by <a href="http://faculty.bscb.cornell.edu/~hooker/">Giles Hooker</a> and <a href="https://courses.cit.cornell.edu/mtw1/">Martin Wells</a>, with <a href="https://www.cs.cornell.edu/people/tj/">Thorsten Joachims</a> and <a href="https://www.microsoft.com/en-us/research/people/rcaruana/">Rich Caruana</a> on my committee.
 During the later years of my PhD studies, I was based in the SF Bay Area where I was a visiting student and bioinformatics programmer at <a href="https://epibiostat.ucsf.edu/">UCSF</a>.</p>

 <p>Broadly, I work on interpretability of machine learning methods.
 I'm also interested in algorithmic fairness and causal inference.
 I particularly enjoy working on methods useful for healthcare and public policy.</p>